Skip to content

 Passive income as percentage of monthly expenses

-Calculate financial independence ratio as monthly passive income divided by monthly expenses.
-Free calculator with the working shown and a worked example.
+Calculate financial independence ratio as monthly passive income divided by monthly expenses — the FI percentage you've actually reached so far.

 What this tool does